faultywarrior/dvmhost/README.md

 The DVM Host software requires the library dependancies below.
 Generally, the software attempts to be as portable as possible and as library-free as possible.
 A basic GCC/G++ install, with libasio and ncurses is usually all that is needed to compile.

+If building on Windows, you will need Visual Studio 2022 installed and configured for Visual C++ and Visual C++/CLI application building, along with Linux cross-platform development.

 ### Dependencies

 `apt-get install libasio-dev libncurses-dev libssl-dev`